containers/podman-desktop/website/docs/Installation/windows-install.md

 ![img3](img/machine.png)

-After which, you will be all set to use Podman Desktop on Windows!
+**Well that's just it.
+You shall now be all set to use Podman Desktop on Windows!**